Kirk (word): Meaning and etymology

 As a common noun, kirk (meaning 'church') is found in Scots, Scottish English, Ulster-Scots and some English dialects, attested as a noun from the 14th century onwards, but as an element in placenames much earlier.
 Both words, kirk and church, derive from the Koine Greek κυριακόν (δωμα) (kyriakon (dōma)) meaning "Lord's (house)".
 This was borrowed into the Germanic languages in late antiquity, possibly in the course of the Gothic missions.
 At some point, kyriakon, of neuter gender in Greek, became of feminine gender in Germanic languages, perhaps due to influences from the Gothic language.

 Whereas church displays Old English palatalisation, kirk is a loanword from Old Norse and thus retains the original mainland Germanic consonants.
-Compare cognates: Icelandic & Faroese kirkja; Swedish kyrka (where the first ‘k’ was later palatalized as well); Danish and Norwegian (Bokmål) kirke; Norwegian (Nynorsk) kyrkje; Dutch and Afrikaans kerk; German Kirche (reflecting palatalization before unstressed front vowel); West Frisian tsjerke; and borrowed into non-Germanic languages Estonian kirik and Finnish kirkko.
+Compare cognates: Icelandic & Faroese kirkja; Swedish kyrka (where the first ‘k’ was later palatalized as well); Danish and Norwegian (Bokmål) kirke; Norwegian (Nynorsk) kyrkje; Dutch and Afrikaans kerk; German Kirche (reflecting palatalization before unstressed front vowel); Low German Kark; West Frisian tsjerke; and borrowed into non-Germanic languages Estonian kirik and Finnish kirkko.